Dmitry426/Async_API_assigment_1/README.md

 ## FastAPI project async .

-- As for now project can't be run from the container,
+- As for now project can run from the container,

 ## Minimum Requirements
 This project supports Ubuntu Linux 18.04  It is not tested or supported for the Windows OS.